scalar-af/aws-loft-2017-container-lab/labs/lab0/chapter0.md

 $ cd ~/
 $ git clone https://github.com/tchughesiv/aws-loft-2017-container-lab
 ```
+If the folder is already cloned and part of your VM, please ingore any errors and proceed.
 ## OpenShift Container Platform

 What is OpenShift?
 OpenShift, which you may remember as a "PaaS" to build applications on, has evolved into a complete container platform based on Kubernetes.
 If you remember the "DIY Cartridges" from older versions of Openshift, essentially, OpenShift v3 has expanded the functionality to provide complete containers.
 With OpenShift, you can build from a platform, build from scratch, whatever you can do in a container, and still get the complete lifecycle automation you loved in the older versions.